 Institute Assembles Team of 'All-Star Researchers' to Cure Hepatitis B

-March 27 – Breaking news!
-The Baruch S. Blumberg Institute has recruited a team of “all-star researchers” who will focus exclusively on developing a cure for hepatitis B, with a goal for breakthrough therapies within the next three years.
+April 6– The Baruch S. Blumberg Institute has recruited a new team of nationally renowned, “all Star researchers” who will focus exclusively on developing a cure for hepatitis B, with a goal for breakthrough therapies within the next three years.
 Read more.